-Here's another opportunity to view photos taken with the EOS 70d in addition to some of the other articles I've written covering my newest Canon DSLR.
+Here's another opportunity to view photos taken with the EOS 70D in addition to some of the other articles written covering the 70D.
+This Canon DSLR was introduced in 2013, but is still good, and is worth using to get quality photos.

 I've been having so much playing around with this camera-I'm like a kid at Christmas.
-I started with giving you some 70D sample images of close-ups I took using the 70D with a NON- dedicated macro lens, one of my 24-105mm f/4.0 lenses.
+Lets start with some 70D sample images of close-ups I took using the 70D with a NON- dedicated macro lens, one of my 24-105mm f/4.0 lenses.

 These aren't true macro photos by definition, but they are close enough to get a beautiful perspective on the world around us.